Agentic Exploration of Physics Models: Introduction

-In recent years, specialized machine learning techniques have been increasingly employed to address various individual aspects of the scientific discovery process, for example, by suggesting new experiments \cite{2023NathanAutonomousLab, 2024LiBayesianChem}, predicting experimental results\,\cite{2021JumperAlphaFold, 2023MerchantGnome}, and learning meaningful representations of data\,\cite{2025dallaNucleotide, 2025RichterDelineating}.
+In recent years, specialized machine learning techniques have been increasingly employed to address various individual aspects of the scientific discovery process, for example, by suggesting new experiments \cite{Alexey2018,2023NathanAutonomousLab, 2024LiBayesianChem}, predicting or analyzing experimental results\,\cite{2021JumperAlphaFold, 2023MerchantGnome, bohrdt2019}, learning meaningful representations of data\,\cite{2025dallaNucleotide, 2025RichterDelineating}, or recovering governing equations as symbolic expressions\,\cite{cranmer2020}.
 However, these tools are typically designed to solve a specific task in a specific setting.
-Large-language models (LLMs) exceed the capabilities of the usual machine learning approaches in several ways: Famously, they can work on a large variety of tasks without any specialized training data set, often in a zero-shot manner, i.e.\ without even providing a few exemplary solution templates\,\cite{kojima2022large}.
-They work well with arbitrarily structured input, including multimodal data mixing text and images\,\cite{yin2024survey} and can reason, producing a textual record of their arguments.
+Large-language models (LLMs) exceed the capabilities of the usual machine learning approaches in several ways: Famously, they can work on a large variety of tasks without any specialized training dataset, often in a zero-shot manner, i.e.\ without even providing a few exemplary solution templates\,\cite{kojima2022large}.
+They work well with arbitrarily structured input, including multimodal data mixing text and images\,\cite{Alayrac2022} and can reason, producing a textual record of their arguments.
 As a result, LLMs can work well in situations where heuristic approaches and some level of creativity are required, all the time relying on their general factual knowledge garnered during training.
-For the tasks that we will consider here, this includes in particular math and physics knowledge, supplemented by outstanding abilities in coding\,\cite{romera2024mathematical, chen2021evaluatinglargelanguagemodels}.
+For the tasks we will consider here, this includes, in particular, math and physics knowledge, supplemented by outstanding abilities in coding\,\cite{romera2024mathematical, chen2021evaluatinglargelanguagemodels}.
 At the same time, the greatest weakness of LLMs is their propensity to hallucinate.
 One approach to overcome this to some extent, also relied on in the present work, is to focus on scenarios where some level of self-correction is possible, with independent ways to check and repudiate results\,\cite{huang2025survey}.